hbctraining/Intro-to-R-online-Catalyst/lessons/5D_Segment_5_Video_D.md

 ![metadata](../img/metadata.png)

-Now let's try extracting the one value, which is also in the first row, but the third column.
+Now let's try extracting the value one, which is also in the first row, but the third column.
 To do this, we would type metadata, square brackets, one in the rows space, for the value being in the first row, then a comma, and a three in the column space, for the value being in the third column.
 When we run it, we should return the value one.

 ```r
 # extract element in the first row in the 3rd column